E-cigarette giant Juul’s campaign donations favor Democrats

 Juul executives have said the company never intended its e-cigarettes to be adopted by underage teenagers.
 During a congressional hearing last week, Juul co-founder James Monsees testified that Juul developed its blockbuster vaping device and flavor pods for adult smokers who want to stop.
 “Combating underage use” is the company’s highest priority, Monsees added.

-Most health experts say that e-cigarettes are probably less harmful than traditional paper-and-tobacco cigarettes, which cause can cancer, lung disease and strokes.
+Most health experts say that e-cigarettes are probably less harmful than traditional paper-and-tobacco cigarettes, which cause cancer, lung disease and stroke.
 But neither Juul nor any other e-cigarette has yet been approved by the FDA to help smokers quit.

 Juul has assembled an extensive network of lobbyists amid mounting concern over e-cigarettes and warnings from the FDA that regulatory steps may be inevitable to combat what public health officials and anti-smoking groups have described as an epidemic of youth vaping.